 [H1] Measurement of Outcomes

 Outcomes are typically defined over a range of values over time.
 Patients may be in and out of a therapeutic range on several days.
 Consequently, it is important to calculate an actual time or percentage of time patients are within a therapeutic range.
-A procedure has been proposed by Rosendaal et al. 1993.
+Rosendaal and colleagues (1993) proposed such a procedure.
 Exhibit 15.6 shows an example of a patient going in and out of a range for blood pressure—times when systolic blood pressures are within 120 mmHG to 140 mmHG are indicated.

 [INSERT EXHIBIT]